 towards drinks and food though so you get a little bit back

-there. - Players: Most players in this poker room will be
+• Players: Most players in this poker room will be

 experienced and tough.
 They often run major events here